Sudeep-19/Data-Scraping/README.md

 # Data-Scraping
-Extracted  of real-state  data using the Python and Beautiful Soup
+Extracted real-state data using the Python and Beautiful Soup